stepchowfun/effects/README.md

 ## Instructions

-Make sure you have [Stack](https://docs.haskellstack.org/en/stable/README/) installed.
+Make sure you have [Make](https://www.gnu.org/software/make/) and [Stack](https://docs.haskellstack.org/en/stable/README/) installed.
 Then you can use this command to run the demo:

 ```
-stack exec effects-exe
+make run
 ```